supermaxiste/EnvironmentalStressPolyploidEvolution/downstream_analyses/main_results/README.md

 Details: the script requires to define paths in L11-14 for low coverage genes and expression data obtained from `downstream_analyses/supplementary_results/RNAseq_edgeR_fullReport.Rmd`.

-## Figure 7
+## Figure 6

 Package requirements: `tidyverse`, `data.table`, `DESeq2` and `ComplexHeatmap`
-Script: `Fig7_ExpressionHeatmaps.R`
+Script: `Fig6_ExpressionHeatmaps.R`
-Data: `data/Fig7`, classical genome annotation files from TBD and count tables from TBD
+Data: `data/Fig6`, including classical genome annotation files and count tables
-Details: the script requires to define paths in L13-19 for the annotations, count tables and data from `data/Fig7`.
+Details: the script requires to define paths in L13-19 for the annotations, count tables and data from `data/Fig6`.

 ## Figure 8